 They talked more then after a while the waitress returned with their orders and covered the table with plates of eggs, potatoes, bacon, toast, pancakes, and other fried foods.
 Jason devoured his breakfast as everyone ate, drank, and traded recollections of the previous night.
 Jason felt his strength returning as he nourished himself, and everyone else became less tired and more lively.
 Someone said how they were going to have to do it again, and everyone agreed.

 They arrived at Christine’s, parked, and went inside.
 She locked the front door, then Jason took hold of her and kissed her all over.
-She gave in to his affections, then slid out of his embrace and led him into her bedroom.
-They came together again and kissed each other amorously.
-They tugged at each other’s clothes and pulled them off then fell onto her bed and writhed around passionately.
-He began to unbutton her blouse, then she placed her hands on his face and gently lifted it up to hers.
-She looked keenly into his eyes.
+She eagerly gave in to his affections, then slid out of his embrace, took his hand, and led him into her bedroom.
+They clung to each other and kissed amorously as they tugged at their clothes and pulled them off.
+They fell onto her bed and writhed around passionately as he began to unbutton her blouse.
+She then placed her hands on his face and looked keenly into his eyes.
 He became still as they laid next to each other.

 ©2016 Robert Kirkendall